BodyCopy/lori-website/site/content/post/scotland-united-kingdom.md

 Weather: cloudy, light showers, very gusty winds about 18 degrees

 Practically crawled our way back to the hotel with achy feet and tired bodies.
 Early too bed!
-Early to rise though...as in the middle of the night due to construction right outside our window.
+Early to rise though...as in the middle of the night we were all disturbed due to construction right outside our window.

 **Tuesday September 3rd**

 Ate breakfast at a local spot called The Square, the mini Scottish plate (which wasn’t small) had haggis.
-Was tasty, spiced sausage!
+Was tasty, tasted like spiced sausage!

 Met Greg and Eileen, parked the car and headed to the Royal Mile.
 Made our way to Edinburgh Castle.
 Had a mini tour and then did a self tour of the castle and grounds.
 Highlights included prisons, Crown Jewels, the birthing room of Mary Queen of Scots for her son James, Margaret’s chapel (1100 AD), and a stop for scones in the old horse stables.
 We were also present for the firing of the cannon at 1:00 pm.